 2014 « Showcasing in Belgium » at the Belgian Embassy in L.A., USA

 2009 « L’Un vers l’Autre » with Aimé Mpane at the Cultural Center of Ottignies, Belgium

 Fondation Gandur pour l'Art, Geneva, Switzerland

-The Pas-Chaudoir Collection of Contemporary Art from Africa and the Diaspora, Antwerp, Belgium
+The Pas-Chaudoir Collection of Modern and Contemporary Art from Africa and the Diaspora, Antwerp, Belgium